Key Takeaways

 - IAPP article: https://iapp.org/news/a/a-view-from-dc-can-ai-governance-catch-up-to-innovation

-- NIST Artificial Intelligence resources: https://www.nist.gov/artificial-intelligence
+- NIST Artificial Intelligence: https://www.nist.gov/artificial-intelligence

-- European Artificial Intelligence Act information: https://artificialintelligenceact.eu
+- European Artificial Intelligence Act: https://artificialintelligenceact.eu

 - OECD AI Principles: https://oecd.ai/en/ai-principles## Related reading None